Esri/arcgis-maps-sdk-java-samples/feature_layers/service-feature-table-manual-cache/README.md

 Run the sample and pan and zoom around the map.
 No features will be requested and displayed automatically.
 Press the "Request Cache" button to have features and a count of features display.

+Note: Maximum of Features returned is set to 1000.

 ## How it works

 1. Set the `ServiceFeatureTable.FeatureRequestMode` property of the service feature table to `MANUAL_CACHE` before the table is loaded.